 They can cope with the brightness of the sun too because they have the meerkat version of sunglasses.
 The black rings around their eyes reduce the sun’s glare and help them see more clearly, particularly useful for spotting predators too.
 Their thin fur and dark skin also helps them regulate their temperature, either by lying on their backs to warm up, or stomachs to cool down.

-This is the panhandle, top right.
-The area formerly known as the Caprivi Strip.
+This is the panhandle, formerly known as the Caprivi Strip.
 And this place is the wettest Namibia gets.
 It’s also a place birds flock too and hippos, crocodiles and elephants seek out.
 Humidity is high and there’s a hot tropical climate.
 It’s also the greenest region in the country.

 So, with this in mind you’ll have to think about whether you can still feel happy on your hols despite the heat and the wet atmosphere.
 It tends to get particularly drenched in January and February and you'll need to bear in mind malaria too.